ethereum-optimism/specs/specs/protocol/revenue-sharing.md

    RevenueSharer-->|s|BeneficiaryWallet
    RevenueSharer-->|r-s|RemainderWallet
 ```

+The execution of Revenue Sharing is achieved by calling `RevenueSharer.execute()`.
 ## Simplified L1 Data Fee Expenditure
 As a part of a gradual rollout of protocol enshrined revenue sharing, the `RevenueSharer` uses a fixed value of $e=0$.
 The sequencer makes a profit on data availability of $d-e$.
 Note that a negative profit, i.e. a loss, is possible.
 By assuming $e=0$, the simplification implies that data availability revenue is all profit.
 This will be addressed in a future protocol upgrade.